 How to become one: Gaming managers usually start in an entry-level position on the casino floor.
 They complete a training program (often through their employer) and obtain a license.
 Then, they move up to a manager position after gaining experience and connections.
 Some people may obtain an Associate's or Bachelor's degree in Business or Management or another, more casino-specific program.

-What they do: An Executive Assistant offers support to an organizational leader or group of leaders by managing office tasks, clerical duties and other support functions, like training staff.
+offers support to an organizational leader or group of leaders by managing office tasks, clerical duties and other support functions, like training staff.

 Median salary: $68,616 (2020)